Santa Catarina da Fonte do Bispo

 Santa Catarina da Fonte do Bispo is a civil parish in the municipality of Tavira, in the Portuguese Algarve.
-The population in 2021 was 1,873, in an area of 117.59 km2.
+The population in 2021 was 1,873, in an area of 118.98 km2.

 History

 Santa Catarina lies midway between the important Roman port town of Santa Luzia da Tavira (named as Balsa in Roman times) and the Roman settlement of Sao Bras de Alportel.

 The oldest record from this region, the Cartório Notarial de Tavira (of 10 April 1601) identified the organized settlement of Santa Catarina.
-The church was erected sometime in the 15th century, and complements the style of the parochial church of the Misericórida in Tavira, which itself was built at the end of the first half of that century.
+The church was erected sometime in the 15th century, and complements the style of the parochial church of the Misericórdia in Tavira, which itself was built at the end of the first half of that century.
 It is assumed that the parish was established sometime prior to the erection of the church.
 The oldest ecclesiastical records, the births, baptisms, marriages and deaths recorded from this parish correspond to evident from the Torre do Tombo, and situate the parish around 1632.

 Fonte do Bispo was a toponymic name referenced as early as the 14th century.
 The parish was named from Saint Catherine of Alexandria, who perished in 307 AD, referring to a legend stating that an image of Catherine appeared at the fountain of the bishop (Fonte do Bispo): this gave rise to the regions name.

 Created from the ecclesiastical parish in 1835, this local authority's records were lost prior to 1886.